juleshenry/kwarg_resolver/README.md

 # K-Warg Swiss Army Knife (KWASAK)

-The kwarg_solver decorator works in the following way:
+The `kwasak` decorator works in the following way:

-If a decorator is placed over an empty stub function, and a method is implemented

-this decorator finds the correct internal method 'decorated_method__X' and calls it with

-all but one argument not present in the original.
+If a decorator is placed over an empty stub function, and a method is implemented, this decorator finds the correct internal method '$METHOD__X' and calls it with all but one argument not present in the original.

-Example :
+Here is an illustrative example:

 ```
+from kwasak import kwasak

 def pythagoras():
     class Pythagoras:
-        @kwarg_solver
+        @kwasak
         def pythagorean(s, a: float = None, b: float = None, c: float = None, **kwargs):
             return